b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 -- spoken by Sherlock Holmes, extracted from: Doyle, Sir Arthur Conan (1894), 'Memoirs of Sherlock Holmes, [The Adventure of] The Naval Treaty', London.

-The truth resides in the flowers.
+Truth resides in the flowers.

 ## Dedication